amazon-gamelift/amazon-gamelift-plugin-unreal/GameLiftServerSDK/README.md

   * [Build a container image for Amazon GameLift Servers](https://docs.aws.amazon.com/gamelift/latest/developerguide/containers-prepare-images.html)
   * [Create an Amazon GameLift Servers managed container fleet](https://docs.aws.amazon.com/gamelift/latest/developerguide/containers-build-fleet.html)

+## Metrics

+This telemetry metrics solution enables the feature to collect and ship telemetry metrics from your game servers hosted on Amazon GameLift Servers to AWS services for monitoring and observability.
+For detailed setup and usage instructions, see [METRICS.md](../METRICS.md).

 ## Troubleshoot plugin installation

 #### Issue: When rebuilding the game project’s solution file after adding the plugin, I get some compile errors.